ujr/jot/README.md

 internal implementation, some also for user scripting;
 see [jotlib.md](doc/jotlib.md) for details.

+## Specification

+Minimal requirements for this project:

+- include another file
+- definition (name = literal, better: name = expr)
+- expansion (short substitutions and block iterations)
+- unobtrusive syntax

+Should be fulfilled by the above features:
+Expansion and inclusion is handled by mustache, whose syntax is simple and easy for syntax highlighting.
+Definition may occur in frontmatter and separate init/code files and is thus nicely separated from content.

 ## Notes

 A jot (noun) is a small dot, from the greek letter iota,